 23 September 2019

-Advice on regulated food product authorisation applications in the event of a no-deal Brexit
+Advice on regulated food product authorisation applications from 1 January 2021

-The Food Standards Agency FSA have issued advice on the information that you'll need to submit as part of your regulated product authorisation application, if the UK leaves the EU without a deal.
+The Food Standards Agency FSA have issued advice on the information that you'll need to submit as part of your regulated product authorisation application from 1 January 2021.

 Information you'll need to supply